5v1988/kanstructor/README.md

     import runMe from 'dancing-yaml'
     runMe();
   ```
-By the way, the runner file name and method name can be named anything as you like.
-Once all the above steps are done, the typical project is expected to be in the below structure.
+Not necessarily that the method name must always be `runMe`; The below is the sample structure once all setup is complete.

 ```sh